 I grew up in a west Texas town that seemed large to me at the time, but now live in a big city.
 But regardless of where I live one of my favorite things is to get together for great conversations and good times.

 The Society provides me with a unique opportunity to interact with thousands of happy and not-so-happy people in their effort to be happy most of the time.
-I’ve also had lots of fun making the Society one of the best known secrets in the world.

 I wrote The Secret Society of Happy People’s Thirty-One Types of Happiness Guide released in November 2012 and Don’t Even Think of Raining on My Parade: Adventures of the Secret Society of Happy People – it was written so long ago it’s officially out of print, but if you really want one, email me and I might can find one to dust off.